The moon and the Scorpion July 19 to 21

 As the moon moves away from Antares, by about July 21, you’ll see it edging near in the sky to the Teapot asterism in the constellation Sagittarius the Archer.
 The Teapot points the way to the center of our Milky Way galaxy.

 Scorpius has a J shape

-If you do have a dark sky, you can see the graceful shape of Antares’ constellation Scorpius.
-The constellation has a J shape.
-From the Northern Hemisphere, the bottom half of Scorpius – the curved part of the J – is close to the southern horizon when Scorpius is at its highest in the sky, as it is in the evening in July.
+Once the moon has left the evening sky and you have darkness, you can easily see the graceful shape of Antares’ constellation Scorpius.
+The constellation is shaped like the letter J. From the Northern Hemisphere, the bottom half of Scorpius – the curved part of the J – is close to the southern horizon when Scorpius is at its highest in the sky, as it is on July evenings.

 The farther south you go on Earth’s surface, the higher the arc Scorpius makes across your southern sky.
 From the Southern Hemisphere, the graceful shape of Scorpius is easiest to see, arcing closer to overhead.
 Some cultures at southerly latitudes on Earth – used to seeing Scorpius in its entirety – see and speak of this constellation as a fishhook.
 For example, in Hawaii, Scorpius is known as Maui’s Fishhook.

 Bottom line: From anywhere on Earth, under a dark sky, you can recognize the constellation Scorpius the Scorpion and its bright red star Antares.
 Let the moon point Antares out to you on July 19, 20 and 21, 2021.
 And then you can recognize it afterwards by Scorpius’ distinctive shape.